roman/Haskell-teardown/README.md

 * You may notice the structure of teardown sub-routines form a Tree.
-This library provides a data structure representation of this Tree that allows the developer to report all teardown sub-routines in hierarchy order, with details on if the sub-routines failed or not.
+This library provides a data structure representation of this Tree that allows the developer to report all teardown sub-routines in hierarchy order, with details around if sub-routines failed (or not).

-* In addition, this library keeps a track of how much time every teardown sub-routine takes, allowing the developer to learn which parts of the teardown operations are slow so that they can effectively address those on development (e.g. Faster reload feedback loops).
+* In addition, this library keeps track of how much time every teardown sub-routine takes, allowing the developer to learn which parts of the teardown operations are slow so that they can effectively address those on development (e.g. Faster reload => Faster feedback loops).

 By using this library you implement without much effort a good, reliable and transparent strategy for application resource teardown sub-routines.